Joystream/atlas/docs/overview.md

-# Atlas overview
+# Atlas technical overview

-Atlas is a content consumption and publication app for the Joystream platform.
-This document outlines conventions/tools/services used to make Atlas work.
+This document tries to outline all the conventions/tools/services used to make Atlas work.

 ## Conventions